mrdunker/RTL_Workshop_VSD/README.md

 # iiitb_emil_class
-This github repository summarises the class work done on Physical Design for ASIC's (VL508)
+This GitHub repository summarises the class work done on Physical Design for ASICs (VL508)

 # Day 0
-Following are the steps for installation of nessasary tools:
+Following are the steps for the installation of necessary tools:
 <details>
 <summary> Yosys</summary>
 <br />